 - For employees, it contains settings for access to common applications.
 It is usual and recommended to give everyone access to these parts of the system.
 Only in exceptional cases do you not give access here

-- Backoffice management - here are various administrative tools for management and setup, such as Directive Management Administration
+- Backoffice management - here are various administrative tools for management and setup, such as Policy Management Administration

 - HR - contains Organizers and tools designed or recommended for HR managers.
 They contain or are closely related to personal data

 - Other Organizers - here, you set up access to your other Organizers

 How to create a user role

 Using user roles, you can control your employees' access to individual Organizers and further restrict or extend their ability to work with Aptien.

 You can always access the role administration at the top of your screen under the "Administration" button.
 You can only enter here as an administrator.